meirizarrygelpi/hep-th-references/README.md

 In this document I would like to collect some references that I have found useful while learning about different topics in high-energy theory.
+For more references on a given topic, just look at the references in the items given.

 #Quantum Field Theory